Aalborg University: Research

 AAU conducts research within all faculties.
-Aalborg University is among the leading universities in the world within health technology research, wireless communication, energy, computer science, innovation economics and comparative welfare studies.
-AAU has established centres for telecommunication at Birla Institute of Technology in India, at Bandung Institute of Technology in Indonesia, and at the University of Rome.
+Aalborg University is among the leading universities in the world within health technology research, wireless communication, energy, computer science, innovation economics, and comparative welfare studies.
+AAU has established centres for telecommunications at the Birla Institute of Technology in India, the Bandung Institute of Technology in Indonesia, and the University of Rome Tor Vergata in Italy.
 Furthermore, AAU has established a research centre for health technology at Xi'an Jiaotong University in China.

 AAU has conducted several experiments in the field of CubeSat technology.
 The first AAU CubeSat was launched on 30 June 2003, the second (called AAUSAT-II) on 28 April 2008 and the third will be launched in Q1, 2013.
 After launching AAUSAT3 the fourth will begin development.

 AAU has always adopted a cross-disciplinary, problem-based approach to research which often requires contributions from a number of scientific disciplines.
 Aalborg University has five cross-disciplinary action areas: